cjoy/cs9321/notes/2_restful.md

   - eg. Students, Users, Courses, Programs
 - REST principles do not specify a "standard data format"

-## Architectural Contraints of REST
+## Architectural Constraints of REST
 ### 1. Client-Server
 - server-side is physically separated from the client app
 - both sides can evolve without affecting each other